Intro

 - Monitoring activities

-The ERM framework lists five core business activities essential to good risk management:
+The ERM framework lists five core business activities essential to sound risk management:

 - Governance and culture, including the formulating of mission and vision statements, board oversight, and executive management functions

-- Strategy and objective setting, in which executives and, possibly, the board, define organizational risk appetite and create a high-level plan for achieving organizational goals
+- Strategy and objective setting, in which executives and, possibly, the board, define organizational risk appetite and create a high-level plan for achieving corporate goals

 - Performance, in which risks are identified, assessed, and prioritized, and responses to risk implemented